stephan-strate/teamspeak-league-update/README.md

 #### Download
 You can download the latest version [2.0.0]() via GitHub.<br />
-Older versions aren't available anymore.
+Older versions aren't available anymore, due riots api changes.

 #### What do I need?